-If one is aiming at describing the convex hull of $\phi(K)$ in $\R^n$ (approximately or exactly), note that there is a two-fold freedom of modifying the above construction.
+If one is aiming at describing the convex hull of $\varphi(K)$ in $\R^n$, approximately or exactly, note that there is a two-fold freedom of modifying the above construction.
 On the one hand, we may enlarge the subspaces $W_0,\dots,W_r$.
-We may as well enlarge the quadratic module $M$ by adding (finitely many) more generators $h_i$ from $\scrP(K)$.
+We may as well enlarge the quadratic module $M$ by adding finitely many more generators $h_i$ from $\scrP(K)$.
 Both steps result in making the approximation tighter.
-When the saturated preordering $\scrP(K)$ is itself finitely generated, then choosing $M=\scrP(K)$ will give the best approximations for $\conv(\phi(K))$.
+When the saturated preordering $\scrP(K)$ itself is finitely generated, then choosing $M=\scrP(K)$ will give the closest approximations for $\conv(\varphi(K))$.

-When $K=V(\R)$ is a real algebraic set, and when an embedding $V\subset\A^n$ has been fixed, the closed convex sets $\ol{K_W} \subset\R^n$ resulting from $M=\Sigma\R[V]^2$ approximate the closed convex hull $\ol{\conv(V(\R))}$.
-They have been studied under the name \emph{theta bodies} by Gouveia, Parrilo, Thomas and others (see \cite{gpt} and \cite{bpt}, Chapter~7).
+When $K=V(\R)$ is a real algebraic set, and when an embedding $V\subset\A^n$ is fixed, the closed convex sets $\ol{K_W}\subset\R^n$ resulting from taking $M=\Sigma\R[V]^2$ approximate the closed convex hull $\ol{\conv(V(\R))}$.
+Under the name \emph{theta bodies} of $V$ they have been studied by Gouveia, Parrilo, Thomas and others (see \cite{gpt} and \cite{bpt}, Chapter~7).

-Varying the embedding $\phi$, we see: \end{lab}
+Varying the embedding $\varphi$, we see: \end{lab}

 \begin{cor} Let $V$ be an affine $\R$-variety, let $K\subset V(\R)$ be a basic closed set, Zariski dense in $V$, and assume that the saturated preordering $\scrP(K)$ in $\R[V]$ is finitely generated.
-Then the following two conditions are equivalent: \begin{itemize} \item[(i)] For any $n\in\N$ and any morphism $\phi\colon V\to\A^n$ of $\R$-varieties, the moment relaxation for the closed convex hull $\ol{\conv(\phi(K))}$ becomes exact; \item[(ii)] the preordering $\scrP(K)$ in $\R[V]$ is stable. \end{itemize} \end{cor}
+Then the following two conditions are equivalent: \begin{itemize} \item[(i)] For any $n\in\N$ and any morphism $\varphi\colon V\to\A^n$ of $\R$-varieties, the moment relaxation for the closed convex hull $\ol{\conv(\varphi(K))}$ becomes exact (\ref{relaxexact}); \item[(ii)] the preordering $\scrP(K)$ in $\R[V]$ is stable (\ref{stablrappl}). \end{itemize} \end{cor}